entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (2024): "The presence of the anterior processes of the pelvic girdle refers to the presence of the anteromedial and anterolateral processes; character 227 is linked with the forked condition of character 226.
+> - Clement *et al.* (2024): "The presence of the anterior processes of the pelvic girdle refers to the presence of the anteromedial and anterolateral processes; Character 227 is linked with the forked condition of Character 226.
 These processes correspond in part to the anterior division of the pelvic girdle mentioned by Schaeffer (1941).
 The three character-states are organized into a morphocline reflecting the relative length of the anteromedial and anterolateral processes."

 > - The coding of *Qujingodus* is ?.